matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

   <div class="swiper__button swiper__button--next fas fa-chevron-right"></div>
 </div>

-If you want to get more into NUKE and its CI integration, check out the [documentation](http://www.nuke.build/docs/authoring-builds/ci-integration.html).
-As of writing this article, it supports [Azure Pipelines](https://github.com/nuke-build/nuke/blob/develop/azure-pipelines.yml), [AppVeyor](https://github.com/nuke-build/nuke/blob/develop/appveyor.yml), [GitHub Actions](https://github.com/nuke-build/nuke/blob/develop/.github/workflows/continuous.yml), and [TeamCity](https://github.com/nuke-build/nuke/blob/develop/.teamcity/settings.kts).
+If you want to learn more about NUKE and its CI integration, check out the [documentation](http://www.nuke.build/docs/authoring-builds/ci-integration.html).

 One remaining issue is to **allow different build steps to share state** on a .NET process level.
 For instance, changes to a field of type `List<Data>` should be available in the next build step.
 A possible solution is to deserialize and serialize the build object before and after a build is invoked.
 TeamCity actually provides a great extension point with the `.teamcity` directory, which is automatically published as hidden artifact.
 Other CI systems have not been evaluated for this functionality yet.